-In the wake of a rash of thoroughbred fatalities at Santa Anita Racetrack in 2019, a number of changes were made to the Pegasus World Cup in 2020.
-The 2020 Pegasus World Cup Invitational (G1) became a “medication-free” event as part of a larger industry effort to make the sport safer and more sustainable.
+In the wake of a rash of thoroughbred fatalities at Santa Anita Racetrack in 2019, a number of changes were made to the race in 2020.
+The 2020 Pegasus World Cup Invitational (G1) became a "medication-free" event as part of a larger industry effort to make the sport safer and more sustainable.
 Additionally, organizers removed the the entry fee in 2020, and the purses declined from $9 million to $3 million for the main race and from $7 million to $1 million for the Pegasus World Cup Turf Invitational.

 The 2022 event continued with the same "medication-free" standards and purse amounts established in 2020.
 Additionally, the winner of the World Cup Invitational again received an automatic bid to the 2022 $20 million Saudi Cup!

 A new addition for 2022 was the inaugural running of the Pegasus Filly & Mare Turf Invitational.
 This 1 & 1/16-mile (G3) event will carry a $500,000 purse and replaces the Marshua's River.